alexssh/vibe-ui-lib/README.md

 - Provide examples in Storybook and JSDoc documentation on how to set colors with the theme variables.
 ```

-`Checkbox` import with additional instructions:
+Sometimes a direct specification of certain dependencies or the required component structure is necessary, as the agent may either not detect available exports from dependent libraries or receive an ambiguous structure from Figma’s response. `Checkbox` import with additional instructions:

 ```
 ...